Rutger505/Useful-Autoclicker/README.md

 ## how to download

 * Install Java JDK from here: https://www.oracle.com/nl/java/technologies/downloads/#jdk19-windows
-* Click on the file "Usefull Autoclicker.jar"
+* Click on the latest release on the right side
-* Click on the download button
+* Click on the file "Useful Autoclicker.jar"
 * Open your new Autoclicker!